amrutas16/DevOpsBuild/README.md

 2. Amruta Shintre - ashintr
 3. Vaibhav Rajadhyaksha - vrajadh

+####Contribution:
+1. Jenkins setup and configuration : Akanksha,Amruta and Vaibhav
+2. Webhooks configuration : Akanksha,Amruta and Vaibhav
+3. Maven setup and code : Akanksha,Amruta and Vaibhav

 ###Build:
 ####Setup:
 1. Create a digital ocean image to host and run jenkins.
 Make sure you have your ssh key configured to create a digital ocean droplet successfully.